-- 2.5 The Peer Evaluation Review Team (PERT) will be appointed. - 2.5.1 The PERT will evaluate the Stage II self-study report and make a site visit according to the established time frame; - 2.5.2 The PERT will submit a written report to the Director of Nursing Education; - 2.5.3 The PERT report will be provided to the institution; - 2.5.4 The institution may submit a written response to the PERT report to the Director of Nursing Education. - 2.6 The Director of Nursing Education shall submit the PERT report, Stage II application and self-study materials, and any written response from the institution to the Accreditation Review Panel (ARP) for consideration. - 2.6.1 The Accreditation Review Panel shall consider the information provided and make a recommendation of either approval or disapproval for Stage II Initial Accreditation to the Director of Nursing Education. - 2.6.2 The Director of Nursing Education and Office of Academic and Student Affairs (OASA) shall review the recommendation of the ARP and prepare a recommendation by OASA to submit to the IHL Board of Trustees for a final decision. - 2.6.3 Written notification of the IHL Board of Trustees' decision regarding initial accreditation shall be sent to the institution by the Director of Nursing Education.
+- 2.5 The Peer Evaluation Review Team (PERT) will be appointed. - 2.5.1 The PERT will evaluate the Stage II self-study report and make a site visit according to the established time frame; - 2.5.2 The PERT will submit a written report to the Director of Nursing Education; - 2.5.3 The PERT report will be provided to the institution; - 2.5.4 The institution may submit a written response to the PERT report to the Director of Nursing Education. - 2.6 The Director of Nursing Education shall review the PERT report, Stage II application and self-study materials, and any written response from the institution. - 2.6.2 The Director of Nursing Education and Office of Academic and Student Affairs (OASA) shall review the recommendation of the PERT and prepare a

-2.6.4 If accreditation is denied or deferred, recommendations relative to the areas needing further development will accompany the notification and the institution may reapply.
+- recommendation by OASA to submit to the IHL Board of Trustees for a final decision. - 2.6.3 Written notification of the IHL Board of Trustees' decision regarding initial accreditation shall be sent to the institution by the Director of Nursing Education. - 2.6.4 If accreditation is denied or deferred, recommendations relative to the areas needing further development will accompany the notification and the institution may reapply.